 Contract attorneys may be called upon to perform the necessary tasks for any case that they take on.
 These are the same tasks that any other lawyer would perform, and include researching, preparing legal documents and advising clients.
 Depending on how involved a particular case is, a contract attorney could work on it for a few days or a few months.
 Because contract attorneys usually specialize in a particular area of law, they may be called upon to work cases within their specialty in order to ensure that they are well equipped to handle any duties that may arise.

 A contract attorney must follow the same educational path as any other attorney.
 In total, it takes about seven years after high school to become an attorney.
 Students first obtain a bachelor's degree in the field of their choice.
 Even though this undergraduate degree does not have to be in a specific field, it should include classes that encourage proficiency in the skills that lawyers use every day, such as researching and speaking.
 Once a bachelor's degree is obtained, the student can take the Law School Admission Test, or LSAT, and apply for law school.
 According to the U.S. Bureau of Labor Statistics, the LSAT is required by all law schools that are approved by the American Bar Association.

 After successful completion of law school, students have to pass a bar exam in order to be licensed in the state in which they plan to practice law.
 A contract attorney who has been admitted to a state's bar can then begin to take contract assignments.

 Employment Outlook and Salary Information

-According to the U.S. Bureau of Labor Statistics (BLS), employment opportunities for attorneys in general were expected to increase by 10% from 2012-2022.
-Although salaries specifically for contract attorneys aren't published by the BLS, an average annual wage of $131,990 for attorneys in general was reported in 2013.
+According to the U.S. Bureau of Labor Statistics (BLS), employment opportunities for attorneys in general were expected to increase as fast as the average from 2018-2028.
+Although salaries specifically for contract attorneys aren't published by the BLS, an mean annual wage of $144,230 for attorneys in general was reported in 2018.